-There is plenty of opportunity to serve your community through the volunteer fire and EMS service, and much of it has nothing to do with fire fighting.
+There is plenty of opportunity to serve your community through the volunteer fire and much of it has nothing to do with fire fighting.

-Fire and emergency medical services are one of the most challenging professions today.
-It is this diversity that inspires most men and women to enter the fire and EMS services.
+Fire and emergency services are one of the most challenging professions today.
+It is this diversity that inspires most men and women to enter the fire service.
 This business is not for everyone however.
 You need more than just desire to help people.
 You need courage, dedication, assertiveness and a willingness to learn new skills and face new challenges.

-The personal rewards and satisfaction received from the volunteer emergency medical services are often beyond description.
-There is a sense of accomplishment after controlling a building fire, joy and elation when a child is born or a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.
+The personal rewards and satisfaction received from the volunteer emergency services are often beyond description.
+There is a sense of accomplishment after controlling a building fire, joy and elation when a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.

 We have various committees within the company, all of which you will be welcomed to join.
-Running and maintaining a company of our size is time consuming and at times, costly, so the volunteering of your time is something we value.
+Running and maintaining a fire department is time consuming and at times, costly, so the volunteering of your time is something we value.
 Just the maintenance of the building and grounds alone runs into quite a piece of change.
-We also maintain a computer system, attend to regular truck and equipment maintenance, as well as tending to fundraising, banquets, memorial services, member activities, parades, and a full menu of things that need to be done by the volunteers.
+We also maintain computer systems, attend to regular truck and equipment maintenance, as well as tending to fundraising, banquets, memorial services, member activities, parades, and a full menu of things that need to be done by the volunteers.
 Other committees include video, fire prevention, grant research and our maintenance committee.

 What does it take to be a firefighter?

-Most of our members at Example Fire Company #1 have entered the company with no previous fire or EMS experience.
-Example Fire Company #1 firefighters pride themselves on a strong foundation of training that begins on the first day.
+Most of our members at Botsford Fire Rescue have entered the company with no previous fire or emergency response experience.
+Botsford Fire Rescue firefighters pride themselves on a strong foundation of training that begins on the first day.
 While formal training to ride is eventually required, new members are able to ride in a limited capacity after receiving basic in-house training.